Brew can do it!

 Whilst beer in this case won’t prevent or treat injury, (for that we recommend a gel pack, obviously!) it will definitely provide your body with the nutrients you need to recover.

 So go ahead, reward yourself with a nice pint afterwards!
+And if you find yourself drinking too much, check out these tips for curing a hangover.

 Alcohol and running for health